Welding positioners increase throughput while improving quality and safety

 Maximum Arc Time.
 A lot of arc time is lost when welders have to stand around waiting for cranes or while rigging a fixture to move it.
 In addition, cranes and rigging require several people to help rotate a large part.
 It may need to be moved several times before it is in the proper orientation.
 Using a positioner allows the operator to safely speed up the handling portion of rotating a part and orient that part for the best weld access.
 This saves labor hours and increases the welder’s arc time.

-Labor Savings Case Example.
+Labor Savings.
 A fabricator had to rotate a large weldment twice to complete the welds.
 In that facility, two fork trucks plus two spotters were required to lift and flip the part—a total of four employees (see Figure 3).
 The average handling time was 45 minutes to set up and rotate the piece.
 Multiplying that time by four employees equals three labor hours.
 Because the company had to rotate the piece twice, six labor hours for that one part were consumed.

 When the fabricator installed a positioner, the same part could be rotated twice in a total of four minutes.
 They realized a labor savings of five hours and 56 minutes.
-Plus, because the positioning could be done by only one employee instead of four, the three other employees were free to perform other work.
+Because the positioning could be done by only one employee instead of four, the three other employees were free to perform other work.

 This reduced, non-value-added labor is the true definition of doing more with less.

 Correct Orientation.
 Production improvements can be gained just by moving the part into the correct orientation.
-With the weldment positioned properly, a welder can avoid having to weld overhead, vertically, under, or in other awkward positions that hinder productivity.
+With the weldment positioned properly, a welder can avoid having to weld overhead, vertically, under or in other awkward positions that hinder productivity.
 Positioners that allow the welder to access parts in a better and more comfortable position empower him or her to deposit more material at a quicker rate.

 These improvements are important because they help experienced welders to work more efficiently.
 They also help newer, less experienced welders learn their jobs more quickly and easily.
 By combining improved value-added work with reduced nonproductive, indirect labor, manufacturers can meet their needs to produce more with their existing workforce.
 New employees become more efficient.
 More efficient employees result in significant improvement without additional costs—all while being safer.

 Robotically integrated positioners allow for even greater improvements in productivity because robots can weld at a much higher travel speed than a human can.
-A good rule of thumb is that a skilled welder can weld at about 12 to 14 inches per minute using gas metal arc welding.
+A good rule of thumb is that a skilled welder can weld at about 12 to 14 inches per minute (IPM) using gas metal arc welding.
 A robot can travel at 20 IPM conservatively.
-So the robot is welding 50 percent faster and does not require the breaks, vacation time, and sick days that a person needs.
+So the robot is welding 50 percent faster and does not require the breaks, vacation time and sick days that a person needs.
 Robots also have very high repeatability because the weld program tells the robot what to do and how much weld to deposit.
 As long as the weld development program is correct, the robot will not miss welds and will put the same welds in place each time.

 3. How do Positioners Improve Weld Quality?